uohzxela/clean-code-ruby/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-### Functions should only be one level of abstraction
+### Methods should only be one level of abstraction
-When you have more than one level of abstraction your function is usually
+When you have more than one level of abstraction your method is usually
 doing too much.
-Splitting up functions leads to reusability and easier
+Splitting up methods leads to reusability and easier
 testing.
-Furthermore, functions should descend by the level of abstraction: one very abstract function should call methods that are less abstract and so on.
+Furthermore, methods should descend by the level of abstraction: one very abstract method should call methods that are less abstract and so on.

 **Bad:**
 ```ruby